agalue/opennms-drift-aws/README.md

 The purpose here is understand the Drift Architecture for OpenNMS, not using AWS resources like RDS, SQS, etc. to deploy OpenNMS on the cloud.

 For this reason, everything will live on the same subnet (a.k.a. one availability zone) with direct Internet access through an Internet Gateway.
-All the EC2 instances are going to have a specific private IP address, registered against a local DNS through Route 53 and a dynamic public IP, which is how the operator can connect to each instance, and the way Minion will reach the solution.
+All the EC2 instances are going to have a specific private IP address, registered on a public DNS domain through Route 53, which is how the operator can connect to each instance, and the way Minion will reach the solution.

 Thanks to packer, all the required software will be part of the respective custom AMIs.
 Those AMIs should be re-created only when the installed software should be changed.
 Otherwise, they can be re-used, drastically reducing the time to have the EC2 instances ready, as they will just make configuration changes.